Ted Stevens Anchorage International Airport: History

 The airport was renamed in 2000 by the Alaska Legislature to honor then long-standing US Senator Ted Stevens.
 Stevens survived a crash at the airport in 1978 that killed his wife Ann.

 In October 2018, Alaska Governor Bill Walker and Heilongjiang Province Governor Wang Wentao announced plans to connect Anchorage and Harbin Taiping International Airport with year-round, nonstop flights as early as the summer of 2019.

 On November 30, 2018, the airport suffered minor damage and was temporarily closed following a magnitude 7.0 earthquake in the area.
 In June 2019, American Airlines switched the Boeing 737-800 on their seasonal route to Phoenix with the Airbus A321neo making them the first airline to use the A321neo at Anchorage.
 In January 2023, Delta replaced their Boeing 737-900 and 757-200 in favor of the A321neo for their route to Minneapolis-St. Paul.

 During the COVID-19 pandemic, the airport was briefly the busiest in the United States due to sustained volume of cargo flights through Alaska while passenger travel sharply decreased at other American airports.

 Due to the 2022 Russian invasion of Ukraine and subsequent sanctions on airlines, commercial flights between Japan and Western Europe once again overfly Alaska in the eastbound direction.
 However, due to the advanced range of the airliners used for these flights, such as the Airbus A350, Boeing 777 and Boeing 787 Dreamliner, the stopover in Anchorage is no longer needed and flights are operated nonstop.
+In addition, since the airspace of other Post-soviet states as well as that of China remains open for western traffic, some flights instead opt for a westbound route that overflies the Caucasus, Central Asia, and China.
 Some re-routed cargo flights do however stop in Anchorage, such as Nippon Cargo Airlines Flight 51, which operates Amsterdam - Milan - Anchorage - Tokyo four times weekly.

-Southwest Airlines is slated to begin service to Anchorage for the first time on May 15, 2026, with flights from Denver and Las Vegas, the two biggest airports they operate on their network.
+Southwest Airlines began seasonal summer service to Anchorage on May 15, 2026, with flights from Denver and Las Vegas.